-In the end the printed images had an extra soft and fuzzy look about them because of the register misalignment.
-But, everyone really liked how it looked, so I was off the hook.
+In the end the printed images had an extra soft and fuzzy look about them that everyone really liked.
+Whew.

 Owly stayed in print for nearly 25 years.
 I’d get royalty checks for $25, but hey, it was in print!

 And, thankfully, that was the end of my career in pre-sep.